VirhonServices/gl168/README.md

  |Variable| Description
  |---------|------------
  |currencyCode| The code of currency according to ISO 4217 alpha-3
- |accountUuid| A uuid of the account
+ |accountUuid| A transferUuid of the account

 #### Get account's balance at the posting moment [POST]